Unatrix helps with the implementation of the GDPR

 Consequently, this new Act does have a significant impact on application management, if personal data is stored and shared.

 In this context, the primary obligation of companies is to comply with the newly defined rights of candidates.
-The following text describes the most important of these rights and the measures that are supposed to be implemented.
+The following text describes the most important of these rights and the measures that need to be implemented.
 Unatrix offers various related functions that simplify the implementation of these measures.

 Candidates are entitled to information